mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...neke...
-- Numeric Cartouche [... nena en kulupu en ...]
+- Numeric Cartouche: [... nena en kulupu en ...]
 - Abbreviated Cartouche: [... kulupu ...]
 - Abbreviation #~: ...k...
-- Notes: numeric punctuation can be used to naturally break up long nanpa-linja-n proper names into separate words.
-- the ISO thousands separator ...neke... can be split into words ...n Eke ... in a proper name
-- if the numeric value ends in blocks of thousands, then the proper name can end with ...
-Eken or ...
-Ekeken or ...
-Ekekeken depending on the number of full ISO thousands blocks the numeric value ends with
+- If the numeric value ends in full blocks of thousands, the proper name can end with **...
+Eken**, **...
+Ekeken**, or **...
+Ekekeken**, depending on the number of full ISO thousands blocks at the end of the value.

+Word-splitting:

+- **neke** may split as **-n Eke**.
+- Example: 1,234 → Neweneketesenan → Newen Eke Tesenan

 Examples: